-5.7 SANITARY SEWAGE DISPOSAL
+5.76 SANITARY SEWAGE DISPOSAL

-- 5.7.1 The Municipality will closely monitor the available treatment capacity of the Town's sanitary sewage system, and shall take appropriate actions as may be necessary to ensure that sufficient capacity of the system is available to continue to meet the needs of the Town. - 5.7.2 No development will be approved by the Municipality unless sufficient treatment capacity exists to accommodate the development.
-In this regard, the municipality may require that a report, prepared by a qualified engineer, be submitted projecting the sewage effluent which will be generated by the proposed development except where development is approved by the appropriate authority for on-site sewage disposal facilities in specific circumstances as otherwise set out in this Plan. - 5.7.3 In approving new developments, the Municipality may implement phasing policies to allow sufficient time to assess the impact of the development on the reserve capacity of the sewage treatment system before permitting subsequent development stages to proceed. - 5.7.4 The Town of St. Marys may take appropriate measures to investigate, identify and mitigate Inflow and Infiltration issues within the sanitary sewer system as may be necessary to limit or eliminate non-sanitary sources of water from the system.
+- The Municipality, in conjunction with the Ontario Ministry of the Environment, will closely monitor the remaining available treatment capacity available inof the Town's sanitary sewage system, and shall_take whatever appropriate actions is appropriate as may be necessary to ensure that sufficient to increase the capacity of the system is available to continue to meet the needs of the Town. - 5.76.2 No development will be approved by the Municipality unless sufficient treatment capacity exists to accommodate the development.
+In this regard, the municipality may require that a report, prepared by a qualified engineer, be submitted projecting the sewage effluent which will be generated by the proposed development except where development is approved by the appropriate authority for on-site sewage disposal facilities in specific circumstances as otherwise set out in this Plan. - 5.76.3 In approving new developments, the Municipality may implement phasing policies to allow sufficient time to assess the impact of the development on the reserve capacity of the sewage treatment system before permitting subsequent development stages to proceed. - 5.7.4 The Town of St. Marys may take appropriate measures to investigate, identify and mitigate Inflow and Infiltration issues within the sanitary sewer system as may be necessary to limit or eliminate non-sanitary sources of water from the system.

-5.8 STORM DRAINAGE
+5.87 STORM DRAINAGE

-- 5.8.1 The Municipality may undertake the preparation of a comprehensive drainage plan to be implemented. - 5.8.2 Council may request the preparation of a Stormwater Management Plan for development as may be required by site plan agreement pursuant to Section 41 of the Planning Act, RSO 1990.
-All Stormwater Management Plans shall require a "Certificate of Approval" from the Ministry of the Environment pursuant to the Ontario Water Resources Act.

-5.9 ELECTRIC POWER

-5.9.1 The Town of St. Marys in cooperation with Festival Hydro and with Ontario Hydro will endeavour to provide a satisfactory level of electric power to meet the existing and future needs of the Town.

-- 5.9.2 New electric power sub-stations may be located in any area designated on Schedule "A" subject to the following provisions: - a) buildings or structures are designed and maintained in general harmony with the character of the area designated; - b) site landscaping and buffering is undertaken and maintained; - c) any outside storage of goods, materials and equipment in an area designated "residential" does not occur; and, - d) all relevant provisions of the Zoning by-law are complied with. - 5.9.3 The Municipality shall require underground wiring of low voltage lines for all new development to improve the overall appearance of the community and to minimize failures due to inclement weather.
+- 5.87.1 The Municipality may undertake the preparation of a comprehensive drainage plan to be implemented. - 5.87.2 Council may request the preparation of a Stormwater Management Plan for development as may be required by site plan agreement pursuant to Section 41 of the Planning Act, RSO 1990.
+All Stormwater Management Plans shall require a "Certificate of Approval" from the Ministry of the Environment pursuant to the Ontario Water Resources Act. - 5.98 ELECTRIC POWER - 5.98.1 The Town of St. Marys in cooperation with Festival Hydro and with Ontario Hydro will endeavour to provide a satisfactory level of electric power to meet the existing and future needs of the Town. - 5.98.2 New electric power sub-stations may be located in any area designated on Schedule "A" subject to the following provisions: - a) 5.8.2.1 buildings or structures are designed and maintained in general harmony with the character of the area designated; - a) - b) 5.8.2.2 site landscaping and buffering is undertaken and maintained; - b) - c) 5.8.2.3 any outside storage of goods, materials and equipment in an area designated "residential" does not occur; and - c) - d) 5.8.2.4 all relevant provisions of the Zoning by-law are complied with. - 5.98.3 The Municipality shall require underground wiring of low voltage lines for all new development to improve the overall appearance of the community and to minimize failures due to inclement weather.

-5.9.4 WIND ENERGY GENERATION SYSTEMS
+5.98.4 WIND ENERGY GENERATION SYSTEMS